code-saturne/code_saturne/README.md

 to "no" in the setup script.

-Lastly, the possibility is given to compile _Code_Saturne_ with debugging symbols ("debug" variable), to disable the Graphical User Interface ("disable_gui" variable), and to specify the language (between English and French).
+Lastly, the possibility is given to compile _Code_Saturne_ with debugging symbols ("debug" variable), and to disable the Graphical User Interface ("disable_gui" variable).

 * install_saturne.py:
   This python script will install the different elements of _Code_Saturne_ and